 We note that a clear register is kept using a spreadsheet, the total of which agrees to the AGAR.
-The recorded asset value has not changed in some years, and contains a number of potentially high value items, such as Buildings and Civic Regalia, recorded with a notional value of £1.
-While this is the correct treatment, assurance has been sought from the Clerk that the Council has been unable to determine an original purchase cost for these items, or that the item was originally a gift or donation.
+The recorded asset value has not changed in some years, with some items correctly listed at a notional £1 where the original cost cannot be determined.